AHAAAAAAA/PokemonGo-Map/README.md

 ## Running

-The only parameter worker accepts is *step limit*, just as in `example.py`.
+To run the worker:

 ```
-python worker.py -st 8
+python worker.py
 ```

 To run interface: